humangeo/rawes/README.md

 })
 ```

-Or using [] notation.
+Or using item accessors ([] notation).
 This can be useful for characters that are not allowed in python attributes:
 ```python
 es['tweets']['tweet'].post(data={
     'user' : 'dwnoble',